google/highway/g3doc/quick_reference.md

 `HWY_SVE2_128` or `HWY_SVE_256`.

-Immediates (compile-time constants) are specified as template arguments to avoid constant-propagation issues with Clang on ARM.
+Immediates (compile-time constants) are specified as template arguments to avoid constant-propagation issues with Clang on Arm.

 ## Type traits